-2 The Designated Safeguarding Lead
+2. The Designated Safeguarding Leads

-- 2.1 The school's Board of Governors has appointed a member of staff of the school's Senior Leadership Team with the necessary status and authority (Designated Safeguarding Lead) to be responsible for matters relating to safeguarding, child protection, online safety and welfare. - 2.2 The Designated Safeguarding Lead for the school, including EYFS, is Miss E Impett, Deputy Head, Pastoral.
-The Designated Safeguarding Lead is a member of the Executive Team. - 2.3 The Deputy Designated Safeguarding Leads care listed under School Contacts at the start of this policy. - 2.4 The Designated Safeguarding Lead shall be given the time, funding, training, resources and support to enable him/her to support other staff on safeguarding matters, to contribute to strategy discussions and/or inter-agency meetings and to contribute to the assessment of children. - 2.5 The Designated Safeguarding Lead will be provided with appropriate supervision support where possible. - 2.6 In accordance with Annex C of Keeping Children Safe in Education 2022, the main responsibilities of the Designated Safeguarding Lead (deputies are trained to the same standard as the Designated Safeguarding lead) are to:
+- 2.1 The school's Board of Governors has appointed two members of staff with the necessary status and authority (Designated Safeguarding Lead) to be responsible for matters relating to safeguarding, child protection, online safety and welfare. - 2.2 The Designated Safeguarding Lead for the Nursery, Pre-Prep and Prep including EYFS, is Miss K Bluck, Head of Prep and a member of the Executive team.
+The Designated Safeguarding Lead for the Senior School is Miss Claire Bradley, the Senior School SENDCo and Assistant Head, Pastoral (Acting). - 2.3 The Deputy Designated Safeguarding Leads are listed under School Contacts at the start of this policy.

+- 2.4 The Designated Safeguarding Leads shall be given the time, funding, training, resources and support to enable them to support other staff on safeguarding matters, to contribute to strategy discussions and/or inter-agency meetings and to contribute to the assessment of children. - 2.5 The Designated Safeguarding Lead will be provided with appropriate supervision support where possible. - 2.6 In accordance with Annex C of Keeping Children Safe in Education 2023, the main responsibilities of the Designated Safeguarding Lead (deputies are trained to the same standard as the Designated Safeguarding lead) are to: